jeffreypalermo/blazor-wasm-single-web-api/README.md

 ## Conclusion
 Using this pattern allows developers to simply create queries and handlers without having to worry about various API endpoints.
 This will in return allow the Client-side application to only make one connection to send all requests.
 All the Serialization is done for the developer so they only have to worry about what data they need and what data they want to send

+Thanks to [Clear Measure](https://www.clearmeasure.com) for sponsoring this sample and episode of [Programming with Palermo](https://www.palermo.network).